claracoo/databroker-ls/README.rst

 ``. venv/bin/activate``

-4. Setup the entry points to easily call intended uses ``python3 setup.py develop``
+4. Setup the entry points to easily call intended uses:

+``python3 setup.py develop``

 5. Are you missing any libraries or modules?